I am heading to the East Coast tomorrow to take care of affairs related to my mom’s estate.

 I am not bringing my computer and I won’t be updating this blog.

-The book I’m writing, The Business of Baby, is coming out in April 2013.
+The book I’m writing is coming out in April 2013.

 The revisions are due in July.